p1m-ortho/qs-global-ortho-search-queries/zheln/PRISMA-P_2015_checklist.md

 ## 2 Registration: If registered, provide the name of the registry (such as PROSPERO) and registration number

 The project is hosted on GitHub.
-Also, there is an [umbrella Open Science Framework project](https://doi.org/10.17605/OSF.IO/EJKFC) that mediates publication of Zheln methods between raw GitHub data (the [primary](https://github.com/drzhelnov/zheln.github.io) and [methods](https://github.com/p1m-ortho/qs-global-ortho-search-queries/tree/global-sr-query) repos) and stable Open Science Framework preprints (project components, such as the [replicated PubMed systematic subset](https://doi.org/10.17605/OSF.IO/Z3JU7), [systematic review protocol](https://doi.org/10.17605/OSF.IO/K4Y83), [living systematic review report](https://doi.org/10.17605/OSF.IO/G6RA9)).
+Also, there is an [umbrella Open Science Framework project](https://doi.org/10.17605/OSF.IO/EJKFC) that mediates publication of Zheln methods between raw GitHub data (the [primary](https://github.com/drzhelnov/zheln.github.io) and [methods](https://github.com/p1m-ortho/qs-global-ortho-search-queries/tree/global-sr-query) repositories) and stable Open Science Framework preprints (project components, such as the [replicated PubMed systematic subset](https://doi.org/10.17605/OSF.IO/Z3JU7), [systematic review protocol](https://doi.org/10.17605/OSF.IO/K4Y83), [living systematic review report](https://doi.org/10.17605/OSF.IO/G6RA9)).

 This protocol for an overview of systematic reviews is also about to be registered in [PROSPERO](https://www.crd.york.ac.uk/prospero/).